interstellar/starlight/starlight/doc/Protocol.md

 then the transaction _fails_,
 and none of the operations have any effect.
-However, the transaction is still included on the ledger, the source account's sequence number is still incremented, and the source account still pays fees for that transaction.
+However, the transaction is still included on the ledger, the source account’s sequence number is still incremented, and the source account still pays fees for that transaction.

-The word "fail" is exclusively used in this document to refer to the latter kind of failure.
+The word “fail” is exclusively used in this document to refer to the latter kind of failure.

 We assume that an agent is able to detect the invalidity or failure of transactions that it is attempting to submit.
 We do not assume that an agent is able to detect either failed or invalid transactions submitted by another party.